awsdocs/aws-sam-developer-guide/doc_source/sam-resource-httpapi.md

 Intrinsic functions are not supported in external OpenApi files referenced by `DefinitionUri`\.
 Use instead the `DefinitionBody` property with the [Include Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.html) to import an OpenApi definition into the template\.
 *Type*: String \| [HttpApiDefinition](sam-property-httpapi-httpapidefinition.md)
 *Required*: No
-*CloudFormation Compatibility*: This property is similar to the `[BodyS3Location](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-bodys3location)` property of an `AWS::ApiGatewayV2::Api`\.
+*AWS CloudFormation Compatibility*: This property is similar to the `[BodyS3Location](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-bodys3location)` property of an `AWS::ApiGatewayV2::Api`\.
 The nested Amazon S3 properties are named differently\.

  `StageName`   <a name="sam-httpapi-stagename"></a>
 The name of the API stage\.
 If a name is not given, SAM will use the `$default` stage from Api Gateway\.
 *Type*: String
 *Required*: No
 *Default*: $default
-*CloudFormation Compatibility*: This property is passed directly to the `[StageName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-stagename)` property of an `AWS::ApiGatewayV2::Stage`\.
+*AWS CloudFormation Compatibility*: This property is passed directly to the `[StageName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-stagename)` property of an `AWS::ApiGatewayV2::Stage`\.

 ## Return Values<a name="sam-resource-httpapi-return-values"></a>